Forensic computer analyst

 Qualifications

-Most recent entrants to the profession are graduates.
-Some employers specify a degree or Masters in computer forensics, or related areas such as cyber security.
+Most recent entrants to the forensic computer analyst profession are graduates.
+Some employers require you to have a degree or Masters in computer forensics, or related areas such as cyber security.
 Others, particularly larger organisations, may be more flexible and accept a range of computing or science, technology, engineering and mathematics (STEM)-related subjects for graduate schemes in this field.

-You could also choose to undertake further study.
+Having a relevant Masters can also be beneficial, particularly if your first degree wasn't in a related area.
 The National Cyber Security Centre (NCSC) lists certified Masters degrees in cyber security and closely related fields from a range of universities.

 Search for postgraduate courses in computer forensics or cyber security.